Cases & Stock Sheets

 The nozzles in the quench section can leave a strain pattern most visible when viewed under polarized light and acute angles.
 This pattern is also inherent in the process and not considered a manufacturing defect.

 For more information on acceptable industry standards for heat treated glass, please reference ASTM C-1048.

 Sealed Insulating Glass

 Looking for a sealed insulating glass company?
 Our name – SIGCO – says it all!

 Sealed insulating glass units are two (or more) lites of glass separated and hermetically sealed to spacer frames at the glass edges with the air chamber(s) dehydrated.

 SIGCO manufactures sealed insulating glass units every day using annealed, laminated and heat treated glass that is clear, tinted, reflective, low-e, even patterned.

 In addition to our wide variety of glass, we inventory standard aluminum box spacers in grey and black.
 We also offer thermally broken spacers in clear and dark bronze.
 Our spacers are mechanically bent and filled with a moisture absorbing desiccant.
 SIGCO inventories decorative muntins for internal grids, available in a box style, a contoured style and those that simulate divided lite units.

 When the highest thermal performance is required, SIGCO can replace the air in the unit with argon gas.
 Unless otherwise specified, units are made with a primary seal of polyisobutylene and a secondary seal of two-part silicone.
-Units are tested to the highest industry standard – ASTM E2190 (formerly ASTM E773/E774) – by independent labs working with the Insulating Glass Certification Council (IGCC), and are warranted against failure of the hermetic seal for five years from the date of manufacture.
+Units are tested to the highest industry standard – ASTM E2190 (formerly ASTM E773/E774) – by independent labs working with the Insulating Glass Certification Council (IGCC), and are warranted against failure of the hermetic seal for ten years from the date of manufacture.